 Kymco equipped the ZX 50 with a nice glovebox and a moderate amount of space under the seat.
 The vertical design of this scooters engine compromises the underseat storage space somewhat, but Kymco did a manage to free up a reasonable amount which comes at the expense of seat height.
 The seat of the ZX 50 is 31" off the ground, which is an inch or two higher than the typical 50cc.
 Accordingly, riders with shorter legs may find this scooter too tall.
 The standard rear rack is a nice feature which can be well utilized with a top case or bungee cords and a bit of creativity.

 Overall, the ZX 50 has a solid motor and scores well for being practical with it's ample storage capacity and front disc brake.
 It's a good practical choice for anyone who's happy with the high seat height.
 The peppy engine and higher seat height make it well suited to taller/larger riders who are after a practical 50cc.
 The most direct competitors to the ZX 50 are the Yamaha Jog and Honda Elite LX / SR, both of which share similar sporty styling and 2-stroke engines.
 Compared to those scooters, the ZX50 is less common so the used part market is quite a bit smaller.

 Kymco’s design refinement was also lagging quite a bit behind the Japanese back in the mid-90’s when this scooter was created, so the overall quality and refinement isn’t at the same level.
 The motor is a solid performer though and it’ll provided decades of reliable use if it’s well maintained.
 The Honda Elite SR/LX and Kymco ZX 50 both have proper glove boxes, which are quite handy and something the Jog lacks.

-OWNER REVIEWS (4) - Browse the Kymco ZX 50 Owner Reviews REVIEW - Add a Review of Your ZX50
+OWNER REVIEWS (4) - Browse ZX 50 Owner Reviews REVIEW - Add Your Review

 * Fast and reliable engine